karanbhandarkar/TwitterBotDetection/docs/intro-and-eda.md

 As expected, non-bot accounts have examples of verified as well as not-verified accounts and bot accounts are always not-verified.
 Well, almost.
 Though, through further exploration, we noted that the small sample of 'verified' in the bots' histogram belongs to DFRLabs which has a bot twitter account but is a credible verified source.

+A credible verified source bot, like possibly a newspaper's account, does not qualify as a bot for our intents and purposes.
+Thus, DFRLab and it's tweets were dropped from the datasets.

 [Back to top](#content)

 ### Key Features